dhruv-8680/portfolio/README.md

     <li>Lack of standardization: The absence of standardized procedures and guidelines for assessing damaged car outer body parts can lead to inconsistencies in claim evaluations.
 Developing a computer vision system that follows standardized protocols would ensure consistent and fair assessments across different insurance claims.</li>
     <li>Variability in car models and damage types: Car models and designs vary significantly, and damage can manifest in different ways, making it challenging to develop a universal system that can accurately detect various types of damage across different vehicle types.
 The system needs to address this variability and accommodate a wide range of car models and damage scenarios.</li>
 </ol>
+**Github Repo:**

+#### SmartSearch: A Database-Free Image Search Solution using
+**Technical Stack**: OpenAi, Langchain, Computer Vision, Image Captioning Traditional image search systems rely on complex databases and extensive annotations to store and retrieve images.
+However, these approaches come with limitations, including the need for database management and the time-consuming process of annotating images.

+In contrast, SmartSearch leverages advanced machine learning techniques to create a database-free image search solution.
+By extracting meaningful features directly from the images, SmartSearch enables fast and accurate search results without the need for annotations or external databases.
+**Github Repo**